What drew you to horticulture originally?

 What are you working on at the moment?

-What are some tips you can pass on to others who are starting out in the industry?
+What are your 3 most worthwhile tips that you can give to women who are starting out in the horticulture industry?